 How much does the full EUPATI Patient Expert Training Programme cost?

-Participants are encouraged to contact their patient organizations, their EUPATI national platforms or contact EUPATI writing at email@example.com for information about possible avenues for financial support.
+Participants are encouraged to contact their patient organizations or their EUPATI national platforms for information about possible avenues for financial support.

 Why is it important to attend the training events to become a EUPATI Fellow?